 Security & Audits

 Toros is built on the dHEDGE protocol.
-The smart contracts that power Toros vaults have been covered by 6 independent security audits across 4 auditors, and the protocol maintains an active bug bounty program.
+The smart contracts that power Toros vaults have been covered by multiple independent security audits, and the protocol maintains active bug bounty programs.

 No publicly known exploits or security incidents have affected dHEDGE or Toros.